Special educational needs and disabilities

 What is the local offer?

 The SEND local offer provides information for parents, carers and children in a single web based place.
 Clinical Commissioning Groups (CCGs) have a statutory responsibility to work with local authorities on the local offer for families in their area.

-This Local Offer lists services provided by many local agencies (both statutory and voluntary), including education, health and social care.
+This local offer lists services provided by many local agencies (both statutory and voluntary), including education, health and social care.
 The local offer aims to improve choice, flexibility and transparency for families – by setting out clear, comprehensive, accessible and up to date information about statutory entitlements, what’s available and how you can access the provision.

 What services are commissioned for children and young people with SEND?